CharlesHaislip/Prime-Number-Calculator/README.md

 # Prime-Number-Finder
 This is a prime number finer created in VBA.
 I'll prbably reprogram this from the ground up.
 It's a bit buggy.
 It's licenced under the GPL, so go nuts if you want to fix them.
+This was a first project for me, so you me see some rambling comments in the code.
+I did my best to remove them before making the repository public.
+This has been tested to work on windows.
+Open the solution in Visual Studio (Not Visual Studio Code) And it should run just fine.